Louis de Rougemont: Personal history

 In September 1898 the Daily Chronicle announced that a certain F.W.
 Solomon had recognized De Rougemont and identified him as Louis Grin, who had presented himself at Solomon's firm as an entrepreneur.
 Grin had collected tidbits for his exploits from the Reading Room of the British Museum.
 Edwin Greenslade Murphy had helped to expose him.

 Grin tried to defend himself by writing a letter to The Daily Chronicle, using his original name, in which he expressed his consternation that anybody would confuse him with Louis De Rougemont.
 The Daily Chronicle was very willing to publish the letter.
 The Wide World Magazine exploited the situation and prepared a Christmas double issue.
 Sales of both papers increased greatly.
 De Rougemont himself disappeared from view.

 During 1899 Grin travelled to South Africa as a music-hall attraction, "the greatest liar on Earth".
 On a similar tour of Australia in 1901 he was booed from the stage.
 In July 1906 he appeared at the London Hippodrome and successfully demonstrated his turtle-riding skills.
 During the First World War he reappeared as an inventor of a useless meat substitute.
 He died a poor man in London on 9 June 1921.

+G.K.
+Chesterton gave an account of a meeting he had with Grin in his 1927 philosophical work “The Everlasting Man”.
+The encounter opens Part 1, Chapter 8 ‘The End of the World’.

 It was said of the would-be adventurer: